Mr-Anyone/vcc-compiler-collection/README.md

 1. Implicit conversion always happen for type that has less bits.
 For example, when adding `i16` with `i32`, `i16` will be sign extended to `i32` to perform the addition.
 Note boolean are exempted from this.
 2. Inside a if statement, the condition is false if and only if the value is 0.
 In other words, it is true if and only if the value is non zero.

-## General Rules

-1. Variables names cannot contain '$', they are reserved for implementation

 ## Name Lookup

+1. If, while, and function defines a scope that begins with '{'  and ends with '}'.
+Excluding code in between '{', and '}'.
-1. Within the same function, two declaration cannot share the same name.
+2. Within the same scope, two declaration cannot share the same name.
+3. Name lookup will start at the current scope and climb upwards.